olkitu/docker-nginx-php-fpm/README.md

 docker run olkitu/docker-nginx-php-fpm
 ```

-Browse http://localhost and you should see phpinfo page.
+Browse to http://localhost and you should see phpinfo page.

 To install additional PHP-modules like pdo_mysql, use instructions from Official image: https://hub.docker.com/_/php